bitkini/bitkini/README.md

 With the Bitkini Core wallet you can:
 - Create new wallets & addresses
+- Sync with the Network (just like Bitcoin Core)
 - Send and receive $KINI
 - Run a full node (optional)
 - No command line needed